andanao/Personal-Site/about/about.md

 <p style="font-size:20px">
 <font color="#282828">

 Born in Matagalpa, Nicaragua; I grew up in 4 countries and both coasts of the US.
-I am currently completeing a dual degree in Aerospace Engineering and Chinese. <br><br>
+I am currently completeing a dual degree in Aerospace Engineering and Chinese Language and Literature. <br><br>

 In my free time I like to cook, hike and play classical guitar.
 I have also spent a lot of time traveling in the Americas and Europe.
 </font><br>